somehitDev/NodeRED.py/README.md

 ## 🎛️ requirements
 - Node-RED 3.x
-- node.js 18.16.1 or higher(latest stable)
+- node.js 16.x or higher(tested unto 18.x)
   - nodered.py 0.2.6 or higher, automatically download from internet if no node.js installed
 - python 3.7 or higher
 - tested on